shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 a pseudo sentiment lexicon) with a log ratio of inclusion in the type of paper, where a value of 100 is the most likely to be a word in that type of paper.
-It easily reframes the topic of measuring causal inference in the working papers as simple sentiment classifcation problem.
+It easily reframes the topic of measuring causal inference in the working papers as simple sentiment classification problem.

 Here are the top 10 for causal papers with scores: